dortania/GPU-Buyers-Guide/README.md

 # Hey I'm lazy, just tell me what to buy

 So you just want a GPU recommendation?
 Well honestly in the current situation the only cards we'd recommend would be from AMD that are either Polaris(Rx 4xx, 5xx) or newer as GCN 3 and older can loose support at any time and the same applies for Kepler.
-Here's the cards we recommend and do remember that reference cards are generally the safest solution **(AVOID XFX AT ALL COSTS)**:
+Here are the cards we recommend and do remember that reference cards are generally the safest solution **(AVOID XFX AT ALL COSTS)**:

 * Rx 460/560
 * Rx 470/570